talevskiigor/composer-bump/readme.md

 # Description

-Laravel Artisan command to automaticly and easy bump composer.json version.
+Laravel Artisan command to automatically and easy bump composer.json version information.

+Also has nice Facade to be used in about page or similar where you need to show version of your application.

 For more information about versioning please visit [http://semver.org/](http://semver.org/)